Scholzs Party Beats Far-right AfD In East German State Vote - UrduPoint

 Scholz's Party Beats Far-right AfD In East German State Vote

-Potsdam, (APP - UrduPoint / Pakistan Point News - 23rd Sep, 2024) German Chancellor Olaf Scholz's Social Democrats narrowly beat the far-right AfD in a state election Sunday in the formerly communist east, in rare good news for his party.
+Potsdam, (APP - UrduPoint / Pakistan Point News - 23rd Sep, 2024) German Chancellor Olaf Scholz's Social Democrats narrowly beat the far-right AfD in a state election Sunday in the formerly communist east, a rare bit of good news for his party.

 Scholz's centre-left SPD won around 31 percent in the state of Brandenburg against the anti-immigration, pro-Russian Alternative for Germany, which scored about 29 percent, projections by public broadcasters said.

-The result offers a rare moment of respite for Scholz's embattled coalition government, which has sunk in opinion polls a year ahead of national elections.
+The result offers some respite for Scholz's embattled coalition government, which has sunk in opinion polls a year ahead of national elections.

 The vote in Brandenburg has been closely watched because Scholz's SPD has ruled there ever since Germany's 1990 reunification.
 The chancellor's own electoral district is in the state capital Potsdam, outside Berlin.